Basilica of St. John (Des Moines, Iowa): Architecture

 St. John's was designed in the basilica form of the Romanesque Revival style found in Northern Italy known as Lombardy Romanesque.
 The church is built of Indiana limestone that was probably acquired from Tri-Cities' Stone Company of Davenport, Iowa.
 The stone veneer is applied to the exterior in a random ashlar pattern.
 The cut stone trim was provided by Rowat Cut Stone Company of Des Moines.
 The church measures 138 by 80 ft and has a 115 ft campanile on the west rear of the building that contains a 600 lb bell that was cast in 1961.
 The bell was installed by the I.T.
 Verdin Company of Cincinnati.
 Over the main entrance is a sculptural frame that includes a figure of Christ and angels.
 It is supported by columns in the Corinthian order with acanthus designs.
 The building is covered by a red tile roof, and the tower is capped by a bronze cross.

 The interior of the basilica is finished in plaster cast and travertine marble.
 The barrel vaulted coffered ceiling covered in gold leaf rises 50 ft above the floor.
 The main nave is flanked by side aisles.
-Des Moines artist Dominic Damiana painted a mural of Christ the King surrounded by symbols of the Four Evangelists on the gilded upper section of the apse.
+Des Moines artist Dominic Damiani painted a mural of Christ the King surrounded by symbols of the Four Evangelists on the gilded upper section of the apse.
 The columns of the baldachin are Bescia marble and the high altar is Botticino marble.
 The clerestory windows depict the sacraments, cardinal virtues of the church, and offices and teachings of humankind.
 Below the windows are Scripture quotes relating to the institution of the sacraments and another set of quotes from the popular devotional prayer the Hail Mary.
 Below the quotes are a set of marble disks that symbolize the universality of the church.
 The church has a seating capacity of 900 people.